qiaotyqiaoty/HS-Material-Models/README.md

 ### BoucWen

-8 parameters should be defined for SelfCentering model:
+8 parameters should be defined for BoucWen model:

 * alpha: ratio of post-yield stiffness to the initial elastic stiffenss (0<alpha<1)